devCaiquedePaula/3D-Portfolio-new/README.md

 Exceptional interface customization was achieved through Elementor, a visual page builder for WordPress.
 With Elementor, we created engaging layouts, incorporated interactive elements, and ensured an immersive user experience.

-3. Advanced Search with Elementor Pro: Refine Your Choice
+3. Advanced Search with Elementor: Refine Your Choice

 The advanced search functionality, allowing users to refine their results, was implemented using advanced features of Elementor Pro.
 This provides a more personalized search experience, catering to diverse user preferences.